caprazzo/Minima/readme.markdown

 ### V 0.9

-* lists can be rearranged
+* lists can be added, archived and rearranged

 ### V 0.8 - 04 November 2011